Altendorff History, Family Crest & Coats of Arms

 Early History of the Altendorff family

-Another 149 words (11 lines of text) covering the years 1480, 1538 and 1369 are included under the topic Early Altendorff History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Altendorff research.
+Another 75 words (5 lines of text) covering the years 1369, 1480 and 1538 are included under the topic Early Altendorff History in all our PDF Extended History products and printed products wherever possible.

 Altendorff Spelling Variations